-Therefore, all relevant IP rights and related documents, and all software license agreements and related support and maintenance agreements should be carefully reviewed.
-The review should focus on issues related to:
+Therefore, all relevant intellectual property rights and related documents, and all software license agreements and related support and maintenance agreements should be carefully reviewed.
+The review should focus on issues related to the:

-- · Divestment of the business unit. - IP used in that business that is also used by retained business units of the seller.
+- Divestment of the business unit. - Intellectual property used in that business that is also used by retained divisions of the seller.

-Significant IP issues common to carve-out transactions relate to:
+Significant intellectual property issues common to carve-out transactions are discussed below.